neerazz/TriArchitect-Agent/resources/paper/main.md

 TriArchitect signals a shift in the Human-AI interaction model from "Chatbot" to "Agent Manager."
 *   **Current Model:** User types a prompt, reads code, pastes it, fixes errors.
 (High friction).
 *   **TriArchitect Model:** User defines the *Policy* (e.g., "Ban all usages of Log4j 1.x"), and the Agents act as an autonomous team to execute that policy.
 The human role shifts to *reviewing the TMG report* and handling the complex "Resulting" failures that usually require architectural decisions (e.g., "Should we rewrite this module or delete it?").
-*   **Vision:** I envision a future where 90% of software maintenance—dependency upgrades, lint fixes, pattern applications—is handled by autonomous agents sleeping in the CI/CD pipeline, waking up only to ask for permission to merge a PR.
+*   **Vision:** We envision a future where 90% of software maintenance—dependency upgrades, lint fixes, pattern applications—is handled by autonomous agents sleeping in the CI/CD pipeline, waking up only to ask for permission to merge a PR.

 ---

 ## 8. Broader Impact and Ethical Considerations

 ### 8.1 Responsibility and Safety
 Automated code generation introduces risks of "Supply Chain Hallucination," where an agent might inadvertently introduce a malicious package or a vulnerable pattern.
 TriArchitect's **Validator** component acts as a safety buffer.
-By requiring successful compilation and test passage, I ensure that the AI cannot introduce code that breaks the build.
+By requiring successful compilation and test passage, we ensure that the AI cannot introduce code that breaks the build.
 However, semantic vulnerabilities (e.g., introducing a SQL injection) remain a risk.
 Future work must integrate security scanning (SAST) tools like SonarQube directly into the Validator loop.

 ### 8.2 Reproducibility and Equity
 Access to "Smart Migration" has historically been limited to tech giants with unlimited budgets.
-By proving that general-pupose models (GPT-5.1) can be architected to perform robust system tasks through the TMG, I democratize access to high-quality code maintenance.
+By proving that general-pupose models (GPT-5.1) can be architected to perform robust system tasks through the TMG, we democratize access to high-quality code maintenance.
 Small teams can now afford to keep their debt low.

 ### 8.3 Threats to Validity

 Every empirical study faces threats to validity.
-*   **Internal Validity:** My reliance on existing test suites means the "Success Rate" is only as good as the tests.
+*   **Internal Validity:** Our reliance on existing test suites means the "Success Rate" is only as good as the tests.
 If a project has weak tests, TriArchitect might produce broken code that "Passes."
-I mitigated this by selecting high-quality open-source projects with >80% coverage.
+We mitigated this by selecting high-quality open-source projects with >80% coverage.
-*   **External Validity:** My benchmark focuses on Java 8 to 17.
-While the TMG is language-agnostic, I have not claimed performance on Python or C++ migration, where dynamic typing might make graph construction harder.
+*   **External Validity:** Our benchmark focuses on Java 8 to 17.
+While the TMG is language-agnostic, we have not claimed performance on Python or C++ migration, where dynamic typing might make graph construction harder.
 *   **Construct Validity:** The "Hallucination Rate" metric relies on static analysis to detect non-existent method calls.
 Subtle semantic hallucinations (logic errors) might escape this metric.

 ---